Gromov--Witten theory beyond maximal contacts: Abstract

 \section{Abstract}

-Given a smooth projective variety $X$ and a smooth nef divisor $D$, we identify genus zero relative Gromov--Witten invariants of $(X,D)$ with $(n+1)$ relative markings with genus zero relative/orbifold Gromov--Witten invariants of a $\mathbb P^1$-bundle $P:=\mathbb P(\mathcal O_X(-D)\oplus \mathcal O_X)$ with $n$ relative markings.
+Given a smooth projective variety $X$ and a smooth nef divisor $D$, we identify genus zero relative Gromov--Witten invariants of $(X,D)$ with $(n+1)$ relative markings with genus zero orbifold Gromov--Witten invariants of multi-root stacks over the $\mathbb P^1$-bundle $P:=\mathbb P(\mathcal O_X(-D)\oplus \mathcal O_X)$ with $n$ orbifold markings.
 This is a generalization of the local-relative correspondence beyond maximal contacts.
-Repeating this process, we identify genus zero relative Gromov--Witten invariants with genus zero absolute Gromov--Witten invariants of toric bundles.
+Repeating this process, we identify genus zero relative Gromov--Witten invariants of ambient insertions with genus zero absolute Gromov--Witten invariants of toric bundles.
 We also present how this correspondence can be used to compute genus zero two-point relative Gromov--Witten invariants.